Aravind8967/robot_a_config/README.md

 # robot_a_config (Quaderpad with wheel)

-it is just like a quaderpad which include wheels each legs has 2 degree of freedom to change the postion i used moveit configuration
+it is just like a quaderpad which include wheels each legs has 2 degree of freedom to change the postion I used moveit configuration

 Note : - To work with leg oparatin you must install moveit in your workspace hen only you can use